witas8/studentservice/README.md

 4) Adjust new application.properties and add connection to the H2 database

-    1. Spring Repository Unit Test
+Spring Repository Unit Test:
 - Repository is an interface that extends JpaRepository that gives methods as save, delete, findAll etc. Moreover there can be initialized my own method that will influence on the database.
 - Test only own prepared method from a repository, because those methods that are not created by myself, but provided by JPA (as save, delete etc) are already checked.
-(Am I Write??)
 1) Go to the repository interface and press shift+command+t to create a new, plain test.
 The test is prepared automatically in the test directory with the same package and name (with extra word test) as the tested interface
 2) Provide an instance of the repository and auto wired it (@Autowired) to have a real instance